Campol-Russel/In-the-wild-FSL/README.md

 ### Access Request Process:
 1. **Submission of Request:**
    - State your interest in accessing the dataset.
-   - Submit a request form with representative's name, project details, intended use, and contact details.
+   - Submit a request form with the representative's name, project details, intended use, and contact details.
 2. **Dataset Access Review:**
    - Supervisors will review requests to ensure eligibility and prevent misuse.